cloudant/cloudant-sync-eap/index.md

 * Indexing and query support.
 For now only retrieving documents by ID is supported.

+We are also actively working on an iOS version of the library, and will update this page as we add features and release this.

 ## Support

 There is a [getting started][eap] guide.
 The javadocs for the Android library